Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 Topics that will be covered include: basic electrical quantities, systems of units, resistance, resistive circuits, Ohms Law, Kirchhoff Current Law, Kirchhoff Voltage Law, capacitors, inductors, transients, diodes, simple operational amplifiers, relays, electronic switching, first order transient analysis, steady state analysis, induction, transformers, electromagnetic fundamentals, energy sources and storage.

 Please note: This subject has an on-campus attendance requirement.
-For more information, please visit the On-campus Schedules section of the degree page.

 - Practical (30%)